-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours and when cosmetology (1600 hour) students reach 450, 900, and 1250 actual hours.
-In programs of 500 hours, evaluations will occur when the student reaches 250 actual hours.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours, when cosmetology (1600 hour) students reach 450, 900, and 1250 actual hours, and when instructor students reach 300 actual hours.
 The first evaluation will occur no later than the midpoint of the academic year.
+The SAP evaluations are printed within 7 days of the student reaching the evaluation points.